Reports & Templates

 Executive Summary

-Overall SEO health score (0–100), key wins, top critical issues, and recommended next steps — written for non-technical stakeholders.
+Overall SEO health score (0–100), score breakdown by category, key stats, and the top issues by traffic impact, written for non-technical stakeholders.

 02